Traffic Deaths Increase in 2015 After Record Low Last Year

 The NHTSA believes an almost flat number for 2014 traffic fatalities and a rise in traffic deaths for 2015 is not acceptable.
 The focus must be on reducing fatal collisions.

-If you have been in a Knoxville car accident and sustained serious injuries or lost a loved one because of a negligent driver, contact the law office of Greg Coleman Law today.
-We will fight to get you justice.
+If you have been in a Knoxville car accident and sustained serious injuries or lost a loved one because of a negligent driver, contact the Knoxville car accident lawyers of Greg Coleman Law today.
+A personal injury attorney from our firm will fight to get you justice.